lukelarsen/lukelarsen.com/src/lightning-league.md

   {.side-by-side__single}

 - ### Thought Process
     - To address the first problem we made the Lightning League web app calculate scoring and player match-ups automatically.
 An admin can log in and quickly input scores for a given round.
 It will do the math and organize players based on score.
-To help us out with the second problem an RSVP system was added.
+To help us out with the second problem, an RSVP system was added.
 Messages can be sent to players via email or text.
 Players have to answer and their answers are logged and then groups of four are made automatically based on who is playing for a given round.
   {.side-by-side__single}

 {.side-by-side}